-The Company's Senior Management includes the Chief Executive Officer, the Chief Administration and Compliance Officer, the Chief Investment Officer, the Chief Marketing Officer, the Chief Financial Officer, the Chief Risk Officer (position currently held by the CFO) and the Chief Underwriter and Chief Actuary.
+The Company's Senior Management includes the Chief Executive Officer, the Chief Investment Officer, the Chief Marketing Officer, the Chief Financial Officer, the Chief Risk Officer (position currently held by the CFO) and the Chief Underwriter and Chief Actuary.

 ii.
 Remuneration Policy